agilesix/AgileSix.com/src/pages/team.md

   On our projects, we don’t single out individuals as heroes or rockstars.
 We celebrate our successes together.
+cta:
+  cta-description: >-
+    If you have questions about what it takes to join the Agile Six team, drop us a line.
+  cta-label: Get in touch
+  cta-title: Learn more
+  cta-url: /contact
+  cta-visible: true
 ---

 That’s a military term for “we’ve got your back.”
 And it’s been a guiding principle for us since we started.